 The NJ 54/Rail Corridor alignment was selected as the preferred overall alignment based on the same evaluation criteria that were used to develop alignments, while also considering public feedback and discussions with the steering committee.
 Primary factors for selecting this alternative included:

-- Availability of public right-of-way along NJ 54
+- Availability of public Right-of-Way (ROW) along NJ 54

 - A high degree of separation from traffic, particularly along the rail corridor segment, which leads to a safer and more enjoyable user experience